matmaer/gsettings-toml-tui/README.md

 # gsettings-toml-tui

 Terminal app with modern terminal user interface, to set a batch of [Gnome](https://www.gnome.org/) user settings in the dconf database.

-The desired settings are kept in a toml file which contains the setting-schemas with keys and values.
+The desired settings are created after editing the generated config file for all settings.
+Both contain the setting-schemas with keys and values.
+Values types and ranges are visualized.

 Gnome is [available](https://www.gnome.org/getting-gnome/) for most major Linux distributions.

 Changing these settings is normally done in the Gnome GUI by the user.
 On some occasions, for example to configure a newly created user or to verify your current settings against the toml file; you could save some time as opposed to doing this "manually" in the Gnome GUI.